dcialdella/verysecurechat/README.md

 ## Very Secure Chat using GPG as encryption system
 ### Linux Tested - OSX Tested - Windows (on test process)

-# Working in the version V 2.0
-## Starting it again from Scratch.
 Server runs on port 13031 - hostname defined in SERVER Python code Clients runs and connect to SERVER name, port 13031.